papivot/cluster-api-aws/README.md

 ### Manually increasing the # of control plane nodes

-Since control plane nodes are not managed by a machinedeployment, a new control plane machine object has to be created similar to the yaml below.
+Since control plane nodes are not managed by a machinedeployment, a new control plane machine object has to be created, similar to the yaml provided below.

 Note: It was observed that reusing the machinenames caused problems.
 May be a bug that needs to be addressed.